Feature Request Guidelines πŸ“”

 • Asking for help to fix your specific configuration problem / question.

 • Asking for new ZHA, ESPHome, Zigbee2MQTT, ZWaveJS, etc. hardware to be added.
+These links will take you to those places.

-• Anything related to non-core custom integrations.
+• Anything related to non-core Custom Integrations or Add-Ons.

 If there are non-core custom integrations that you want to see implemented into core, that is done by the Individual custom integration developer, so encourage them to develop the integration for core.